Mick Ronson: Later work

 After leaving Bowie's entourage after the "Farewell Concert" in 1973, Ronson released three solo albums.
 His solo debut Slaughter on 10th Avenue, featured a version of Elvis Presley's "Love Me Tender", as well as Ronson's most famous solo track, "Only After Dark".
 In addition, his sister, Margaret (Maggi) Ronson, provided the backing vocals for the set.
 Between this and the 1975 follow-up, Ronson had a short-lived stint with Mott the Hoople.

-He then became a long-time collaborator with Mott's former leader Ian Hunter, commencing with the album Ian Hunter (UK No. 21) and featuring the UK Singles Chart No. 14 hit "Once Bitten, Twice Shy", including a spell touring as the Hunter Ronson Band.
-In 1980, the live album Welcome to the Club was released, including a couple of Ronson contributions, although it also contained a few studio-based tracks – one of which was a Hunter/Ronson composition.
-In 1974, Ronson secured the No. 2 spot from a reader's poll in Creem magazine as the best guitarist that year (with Jimmy Page taking first place), and Eric Clapton in third place after Ronson.
+Ronson then became a long-time collaborator with Mott's former leader Ian Hunter, commencing with the album Ian Hunter (UK No. 21) and featuring the UK Singles Chart No. 14 hit "Once Bitten, Twice Shy", including a spell touring as the Hunter Ronson Band.

-After having covered, on his Slaughter on Tenth Avenue album, Annette Peacock's song I'm The One from her album of the same name, he played on tracks on her X-Dreams album.
+In 1980, the live album Welcome to the Club was released, including a couple of Ronson contributions, although it also contained a few studio-based tracks – one of which was a Hunter/Ronson song.
+In 1974, Ronson secured the No. 2 spot from a reader's poll in Creem magazine of the best guitarists that year, with Jimmy Page taking first place and Eric Clapton in third place after Ronson.
+After having recorded, on his Slaughter on Tenth Avenue album, Annette Peacock's song I'm The One from her album of the same name, he played on tracks on her X-Dreams album.
 Ronson contributed guitar to the title track of the 1976 David Cassidy release Getting It in the Street.
 On 11 February 1977 the single "Billy Porter" (b/w "Seven Days") was released on RCA Victor Records, but did not chart.
 Roger Daltrey employed Ronson's guitar on his 1977 solo release One of the Boys.
 Ronson played guitar on two tracks on the Slaughter & The Dogs album Do It Dog Style in 1978.
 In 1979, Ronson and Hunter produced and played on the Ellen Foley debut album, Night Out, with "We Belong to the Night" and the hit single "What's a Matter Baby".

 He also played guitar on Roger C. Reale's Reptiles in Motion album recorded in 1979 and not released until 2019, after the master tapes were acquired from the family of the original rights owners.
-The label Big Sound, based in Connecticut, had gone bust and the album remained unreleased for forty years.
+The label Big Sound, based in Wallingford, Connecticut, had gone bust and the album remained unreleased for forty years.